 3. The Erosion and Sediment Control Plan (ESCP) required by Condition 3 of Part B of these conditions must be prepared by a suitably qualified and experienced person.
-The purpose objective of the ESCP is to ensure erosion and sediment discharges from construction work areas are appropriately managed and minimised as far as practicable.
+The purpose of the ESCP is to ensure erosion and sediment discharges from construction work areas are appropriately minimised and managed.
 4. The ESCP must be of a similar form and content to the DRAFT ESCP provided in the Application, and contain as a minimum details and methods for: